ezra-obiwale/dpd-passport/Readme.md

     ````

     **NOTE**: Facebook can easily be interchanged with any of Google, Github, Twitter and Weibo.

+**Google Id-Token login**

+The login using Googles Id-Token system is similar to OAuth, but the JSON body of requests needs to contain the property `id_token` with the corresponding token resolved using Googles Signin SDK.

+**Response**

 Auth-Passport will supply the following information: